-- a) One course approved for diversity credit (DIV13) and one course in a foreign language (LANG). - b) Two courses approved for diversity credit (DIV13). - c) One course approved for diversity credit (DIV13) and an experience on an off-campus program approved for diversity credit by the Academic Affairs committee.
+- a) One course approved for diversity credit (DIV13 and one course in a foreign language (LANG. - b) Two courses approved for diversity credit (DIV13. - c) One course approved for diversity credit (DIV13 and an experience on an off -campus program approved for diversity credit by the CIIS Committee.